 Orthodontic FAQ’s for Parents

 It’s best to be assessed around the age of seven so we can detect potential problems and plan any necessary orthodontic treatment according to the changes in your child’s mouth, keeping disruption and length of treatment to a minimum.
+Most brace treatment can be started when the majority of adult teeth are through.

 The British Orthodontic Society says 202,300 people started orthodontic treatment in England and Wales in 2014-15 and the vast majority were children, with 72,300 children under 13 years old and 128,500 children aged 13 to 17.
 Braces are usually more successful in children, which is why most orthodontic patients are children.